 How much light do you get?

-What was a the standard lifestyle for a teenager growing up on Scotland?
+What was the standard lifestyle for a teenager growing up in the area?

 How accessible is it for kids to get into?